דלג לתוכן הראשי

 What Can Plants Actually Do for the Brain?

 Before discussing specific plants, it's important to understand the mechanisms by which they work.
-Most nootropic plants act on three main axes:
+Most nootropic plants operate on three main axes:

 These three mechanisms are not theoretical.
-They have been documented in controlled studies, sometimes even in humans.
-The problem is the gap between mechanism and meaningful clinical outcome.
+They have been documented in controlled studies, sometimes in humans as well.
+The problem is the gap between a mechanism and a meaningful clinical outcome.

-A traditional Ayurvedic plant used in India for memory enhancement for 5000 years.
-A systematic review of 9 randomized controlled trials on 518 healthy participants over age 55 showed consistent improvement in verbal memory and information processing speed.
-Moderate effect size, standard deviation 0.35-0.45, effective dose 300-600 mg per day of standardized extract.
-Mechanism: inhibition of acetylcholinesterase and increase in BDNF.
-Side effects: gastrointestinal discomfort in 15% of participants.
+A traditional Ayurvedic plant used in India for memory enhancement for centuries.
+A systematic review and meta-analysis of 9 randomized controlled trials on 518 healthy participants (Kongkeaw et al., Journal of Ethnopharmacology), among healthy adults across mixed age ranges, showed consistent improvement primarily in attention speed and reaction time (shortening of the Trail B test by approximately 17.9 milliseconds and a decrease in choice reaction time).
+This is not proof of improvement in verbal memory, but mainly in attentional processing speed.
+Effective dose: 300-600 mg per day of standardized extract.
+Proposed mechanism: inhibition of acetylcholinesterase and increase in BDNF.
+Common side effects: gastrointestinal discomfort.

 Study 2: Lion's Mane (Hericium erinaceus) from 2023